Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • R. R. Swittenburg wins a Commercial Club contest for coining Hattiesburg's nickname, "The Hub City."

-• The original downtown "Hub Sign" on the Ross (now The America) Building is activated on Thanksgiving Day.
+• The original downtown "Hub Sign" on the Ross Building is activated on Thanksgiving Day.

 • 1915

-• The Hattiesburg Fire Department welcomes its first motorized fire truck.
+• The HFD welcomes its first motorized fire truck.

 • 1917

-• General Leonard Wood arrives to begin plans for Camp Shelby (named in honor of Revolutionary War hero Isaac Shelby).
+• General Leonard Wood arrives to begin plans for construction at Camp Shelby.

 • 1920's